Mahmud of Ghazni: Early career

+In 988, Mahmud who was only fifteen years of age, took a prominent part in the First Battle of Laghman between his father and Jayapala.

-In 994 Mahmud joined his father Sabuktigin in the capture of Khorasan from the rebel Fa'iq in aid of the Samanid Emir, Nuh II.
-During this period, the Samanid Empire became highly unstable, with shifting internal political tides as various factions vied for control, the chief among them being Abu'l-Qasim Simjuri, Fa'iq, AbuAli, the General Bekhtuzin as well as the neighbouring Buyids and Kara-Khanid Khanate.
+In 994 AD, he joined his father Sabuktigin in the capture of Khorasan from the rebel Fa'iq.
+Sabuktigin recognised his services and bestowed him the title of Saifu'd-Dawlah (Sword of the State) and appointed him to the command of the troops of Khurasan in place of Abu 'Ali Simjuri.

+In April, 995 Abu Ali and Fa'iq attacked him at Nishapur, defeated his army captured his elephants and treasure.
+In July, Sabuktigin hastened to Mahmud's help.
+Sabuktigin engaged in battle defeating the allied army.
+Many officers of Abu Ali was captured and exchanged them for the elephants.

+In 996 AD, when Ilak Khan of Kara Khanid Khanate advanced on Bukhara, 'Abdu'llah, the wazir of Amir Nuh offended Subuktigin to cede some portion of his empire.
+Subuktigin sent Mahmud with 20,000 troops to replace him.
+During his absence, Abu'l-Qasim Simjuri brother of Abu Ali Simjuri seized Nishapur.
+Mahmud, with his uncle Bughrajuq, retook it without a fight.
+He then reconsolidated power in Khurasan.
+After Subuktigin's death Mahmud returned to Ghazna to contest the throne with his brother Ismail.

 Reign

+War of Succession

-Sabuktigin died in 997, and was succeeded by his son Ismail as the ruler of the Ghaznavid dynasty.
+Sabuktigin died in August 997, and was succeeded by his son Ismail as the ruler of the Ghaznavid dynasty.
 The reason behind Sabuktigin's choice to appoint Ismail as heir over the more experienced and older Mahmud is uncertain.
-It may due to Ismail's mother being the daughter of Sabuktigin's old master, Alptigin.
+It may have been due to Ismail's mother being the daughter of Sabuktigin's old master, Alptigin.
 Mahmud shortly revolted, and with the help of his other brother, Abu'l-Muzaffar, the governor of Bust, he defeated Ismail the following year at the battle of Ghazni and gained control over the Ghaznavid kingdom.
 That year, in 998, Mahmud then traveled to Balkh and paid homage to Amir Abu'l-Harith Mansur b.
 Nur II.
-He then appointed Abu'l-Hasan Isfaraini as his vizier, and then set out west from Ghazni to take the Kandahar region followed by Bost (Lashkar Gah), which he transformed to a militarised city.
+He then appointed Abu'l-Hasan Isfaraini as his vizier, and then set out west from Ghazni to take the Kandahar region followed by Bust (Now Lashkar Gah in southwestern Afghanistan), which he transformed to a militarised city.